devcode1981/File-Provider-Storage/doc/howto/registry.md

       auth_enabled: true # or false, see below for details (default is true)
     ```

-    where `gdk.local` points to your computer's local, non-loopback address.
+    where `gitlab.local` points to your computer's local, non-loopback address.
 For more
     information, see [Obtaining a usable hostname](#obtaining-a-usable-hostname).

 1. Run `gdk reconfigure` to update the configuration and generate certificate files